salesforce-misc/HelloViolet.ai/docs/core-concepts.md

 externalizing integration logic into *plugins*, and adding application logic in *services*.

-# Go bottom up of top down?
-Goals depend on the definiton of conversations?
-Top down is more human like while bottom up is more technical!

 ## Conversations
 Once a user initiates a Voice Application a conversation is said to have begun.
 Conversations are by default ongoing with Violet, i.e. after a response from